KhronosGroup/Vulkan-Hpp/README.md

 #### Formatting

-If the program clang-format is found by CMake, the define CLANG_FORMAT_EXECUTABLE is set accordingly.
-In that case, the generated vulkan.hpp is formatted using the .clang-format file located in the root directory of this project.
-Otherwise it's formatted as hard-coded in the generator.
+If the program clang-format is found by CMake, the define `CLANG_FORMAT_EXECUTABLE` is set accordingly.
+In that case, the generated `vulkan.hpp` is formatted using the `.clang-format` file located in the root directory of this project.
+Otherwise, it's formatted as hard-coded in the generator.

 #### Custom views of Vulkan-Hpp objects in Visual Studio

-The file VulkanHpp.natvis provides a custom view on vk::Flags for Visual Studio.
-If you add this file to the user-specific natvis directory of your Visual Studio installation (%USERPROFILE%\Documents\Visual Studio 2022\Visualizers), you get vk::Flags nicely formatted in your debugger with all your Visual Studio projects.
+The file `VulkanHpp.natvis` provides a custom view on `vk::Flags` for Visual Studio.
+If you add this file to the user-specific natvis directory of your Visual Studio installation (%USERPROFILE%\Documents\Visual Studio 2022\Visualizers), you get `vk::Flags` nicely formatted in your debugger with all your Visual Studio projects.

 ## Usage

 ### namespace vk

-To avoid name collisions with the Vulkan C API the C++ bindings reside in the vk namespace.
-The following rules apply to the new naming
+To avoid name collisions with the Vulkan C API, the C++ bindings reside in the `vk` namespace.
+The following rules apply to the new naming:

-* All functions, enums, handles, and structs have the Vk prefix removed.
+* All functions, enums, handles, and structs have the `Vk` prefix removed.
 In addition to this the first letter of functions is lower case.
-  * `vkCreateInstance` can be accessed as `vk::createInstance`
+  * `vkCreateInstance` can be accessed as `vk::createInstance`.
-  * `VkImageTiling` can be accessed as `vk::ImageTiling`
+  * `VkImageTiling` can be accessed as `vk::ImageTiling`.
-  * `VkImageCreateInfo` can be accessed as `vk::ImageCreateInfo`
+  * `VkImageCreateInfo` can be accessed as `vk::ImageCreateInfo`.
 * Enums are mapped to scoped enums to provide compile time type safety.
-The names have been changed to 'e' + CamelCase with the VK_ prefix and type infix removed.
-In case the enum type is an extension the extension suffix has been removed from the enum values.
+The names have been changed to 'e' + CamelCase with the `VK_` prefix and type infix removed.
+If the enum type is an extension, the extension suffix has been removed from the enum values.

 In all other cases the extension suffix has not been removed.
   * `VK_IMAGETYPE_2D` is now `vk::ImageType::e2D`.
   * `VK_COLOR_SPACE_SRGB_NONLINEAR_KHR` is now `vk::ColorSpaceKHR::eSrgbNonlinear`.
   * `VK_STRUCTURE_TYPE_PRESENT_INFO_KHR` is now `vk::StructureType::ePresentInfoKHR`.
 * Flag bits are handled like scoped enums with the addition that the `_BIT` suffix has also been removed.

 In some cases it might be necessary to move Vulkan-Hpp to a custom namespace.
-This can be achieved by defining VULKAN_HPP_NAMESPACE before including Vulkan-Hpp.
+This can be achieved by defining `VULKAN_HPP_NAMESPACE` before including Vulkan-Hpp.

 ### Handles